acl-org/acl-2024/_pages/faq/faq.md

 Please visit the following link [https://2024.aclweb.org/participants/visa/](https://2024.aclweb.org/participants/visa/) and fill out the form for the invitation letter.

 **Can I print my poster on-site?**
 Yes you can print it on-site.
+Please look into this page: [https://2024.aclweb.org/participants/printing/](https://2024.aclweb.org/participants/printing/)

+**Can we still hang landscape posters?**
+Unfortunately, we can't guarantee that a landscape poster will fit our poster boards, which are meant to take a portrait A0 sized posters.

 **I face issues uploading the video, what do I do?**
 Please contact the following email address: ACL2024@underline.io